Comparing Ethical Investments

-Analysis of KiwiSaver portfolios
+Analysis of fund portfolios

-A listing of the companies held within each KiwiSaver portfolio is filed six-monthly to the Ministry of Business, Innovation and Employment (MBIE) and posted on the Disclose Register, along with quarterly financial updates.
-This is the primary source data for the analysis of KiwiSaver portfolios and performance of those portfolios.
+A listing of the companies held within each portfolio is filed six-monthly to the Ministry of Business, Innovation and Employment (MBIE) and posted on the Disclose Register, along with quarterly financial updates.
+This is the primary source data for the analysis of portfolios and performance of those portfolios.

-Selection of Ethical Funds for the Platform
+Selection of Mindful Funds for the Platform

+There has been a huge rise in the practice of ethical investing, and most funds now practice some form of ethical investing.
 There are different strategies to invest ethically, and these suit the preferences of a broad range of investors.
 They fall into three major approaches:

-- Investing in sectors or companies that are good for the environment and society ('Impact Investing')
+- Investing in sectors or companies that are good for the environment and society (Impact Investing)

-There are active debates on which of two approaches of avoidance and ESG is the most effective strategy.
+There are active debates on which of the two approaches of Avoidance and ESG is the most effective strategy.
 In reality, most funds include a combination of the two approaches.
 For example, after there were concerns in 2016 over tobacco and cluster bombs in KiwiSaver portfolios, most fund managers put in place exclusions to avoid tobacco and 'controversial weapons' (landmines, cluster munitions and nuclear weapons), even if their main approach was ESG management.
 However, most funds didn't go further and exclude other sectors and companies that are of concern to Kiwis.

 There is growing interest in impact investing and some options are available for investors in New Zealand.
-Mindful Money is planning to extend our coverage from KiwiSaver funds to all other forms of investment in 2020.
-This will include options for New Zealanders to get involved in impact investing (doing good), as well as ethical and responsible investment (more oriented towards avoiding harm).
-Currently there are no KiwiSaver funds focused on impact investing.
+Mindful Money is planning to include a directory that will help investors to understand what options are available for impact investing (ie. investments that do good in terms of creating social, environment or climate benefit), as well as ethical and responsible investment (ie. investment that is more oriented towards reducing risk and avoiding harm).

 Matching funds with investors' criteria

-Mindful Money’s online platform will help users to ‘find a fund that fits’.
+Mindful Money’s online platform helps users to ‘find a fund that fits’.
 This matches the criteria of investors with the different strategies of providers.
 These are general criteria that should not be interpreted as individual financial advice.
 Mindful Money's platform calls for users to consult a registered financial advisor if they have questions about their personal circumstances.

-- Values - users are invited to use a sliding scale to indicate which issues are most of concern - these are then matched with the avoidance strategies of the funds
+- Values - users are invited to use a sliding scale to indicate which issues are of most concern - these are then matched with the avoidance strategies of the funds

 - Risk preference - users define their risk category through a combination of their time horizon for investing and their choice of different trade-offs between risk and return.
 The categorisation of those preferences into different risk categories is based on the criteria used on the Commission for Financial Capability's Sorted website.